Defence Minister Arun Jaitley In Kashmir, Reviews Security Situation

-Srinagar: Defence Minister Arun Jaitley today reviewed at a high level meeting the security situation in Kashmir.
+Srinagar: Defence Minister Arun Jaitley on Wednesday reviewed at a high-level meeting the security situation in Kashmir where terrorist attacks and incidents of stone-throwing are on the rise.

-Mr Jaitley, who also holds the finance portfolio, arrived in Srinagar on Wednesday evening and soon after chaired the security review meeting which was also attended by newly-appointed Defence Secretary Sanjay Mitra and Army chief General Bipin Rawat, officials said.
+Mr Jaitley, who also holds the finance portfolio, arrived in Srinagar on Wednesday evening and soon chaired the security review meeting which was also attended by newly-appointed Defence Secretary Sanjay Mitra and Army chief Gen Bipin Rawat, Army officials said.

 He was also apprised about various measures to strengthen the counter-infiltration grid along the Line of Control (LoC), where Pakistani forces have been indulging in shelling and attacks.